 What that means is that the teams participating in the women's world cup actually received a greater percentage of their revenue than the men did.
 23% of revenue to 6% of revenue.
 Even then, the United States federation still allocates a greater percentage of world cup bonuses to the Women than they do to the Men.
 If we wanted to blindly equal the playing field, would that not mean that the men have an argument to make considering the gap in percentage received?

 So, is that the truth?
-Are the Men payed higher bonuses than the Women?
+Are the Men paid higher bonuses than the Women?

 Yes.
-But only because the Men are payed strictly on bonuses while the Women earn a base salary and then bonuses on top of that.
+But only because the Men are paid strictly on bonuses while the Women earn a base salary and then bonuses on top of that.

 Every Women's national team player makes a base salary of 100k for playing for the national team, for the Men there is no base salary.
 Therefore, the men earn more in bonuses because they do not receive the benefit of a base salary.